 All accommodations for the Mountains to Jungle Family Lodge Trek are on twin-sharing basis.
 The lodges and tea houses have been selected by Swiss Nepal Family Trekking & Expedition after personal inspection.
 We look at the conditions of the inns, local hygiene, quality of food, type of service and more.

 We offer two types of accommodations on this trek.
-In Kathmandu you will stay three nights at a Three Star Hotel and one night in Pokhara and two nights in Chitwan with full board Jungle activities.
-As there are no Three Star Hotels available on the trek, you will spend two nights in standard tea houses.
+In Kathmandu you will stay three nights at a Deluxe Hotel and one night in Pokhara and two nights in Chitwan with full board Jungle activities.
+As there are no Deluxe Hotels available on the trek, you will spend two nights in standard tea houses.
 These places have pleasant, unheated rooms and wooden beds with foam mattresses.

 All rooms are double occupancy, but you can request a single occupancy room for an additional fee, which will be available only during the trekking.
 However, sometimes single rooms are not available in some places, depending upon local conditions.
 We do work to provide the best possible options when trekking in the High Himalayas.